Manchester clears glass-strewn streets after shops ransacked

 "We will not rest until we have arrested and put these criminals before the courts.
 Greater Manchester is back to work this morning and we will ensure it is business as usual," Fahy said.

-One man was arrested on suspicion of arson Wednesday afternoon after a Miss Selfridges clothes store was set alight Tuesday night.
+One man was arrested on suspicion of arson on Wednesday afternoon after a Miss Selfridges clothes store was set alight on Tuesday night.

-Manchester, in the northwest of England, is a multicultural hub where wealthy neighborhoods sit alongside pockets of deprivation.
+Manchester, in the northwest of England, is a multicultural hub where wealthy neighbourhoods sit alongside pockets of deprivation.
 Unemployment in the parliamentary constituency of Manchester Central is almost double the national average.

 Standing beside looted stores in St. Ann's Square, Labour councillor Pat Karney, told Reuters: "The people of Manchester are disgusted by this.